Robertguzmanny/Project-2/README.md

 ## Getting Started

-To start exploring our collection and find your perfect lotion, visit our website at [Josefina Body Lotion](robertguzmanny.github.io/Project-2/).
+To start exploring our collection and find your perfect lotion, visit our website at [robertguzmanny.github.io/Project-2/](#).